simon-ritchie/apysc/docs_src/source/animation_reverse.md

 ## Interface Notes

 This interface can only use during animation.
-If you use this at the end of animation nothing will happen, as follows:
+If you use this at the end of the animation, nothing happens, as follows:

 ```py
 # runnable